mat-0/uk.thechels.cod/_pages/flood-warnings.md

 Take care and avoid walking, cycling or driving through flood water.

-This message will be updated by 9:00AM on 10 December 2025 or as the situation changes.
+This message will be updated by 9:00AM on 11 December 2025 or as the situation changes.

 - Flood alert: River Avon in Worcestershire
 - High river levels today may lead to flooding.
+Flooding is possible on 10 December 2025.

 Locations most affected will be low lying land and roads near rivers.
 Flooding may affect low lying land and roads adjacent the River Avon from Abbotts Salford to Tewkesbury.
 Other locations that may be affected include Offenham, Evesham, Twyning and the Eckington Road.
 Mill Bank Road from Jubillee Bridge to Fladbury is impacted.

-Predicted peaks: -
+Predicted peak: -

-Bredon 2.3m to 2.8m Wednesday evening, 10/12/25.
+Bredon 2.5m to 2.8m Wednesday evening, 10/12/25.

 Further rainfall is forecast over the next 48 hours which may see river levels rise further.
 We are closely monitoring the situation.

 Take care and avoid walking, cycling or driving through flood water.

-This message will be updated by 9:00AM on 10 December 2025 or as the situation changes.
+This message will be updated by 9:00AM on 11 December 2025 or as the situation changes.

 - Flood alert: River Thames and tributaries from Buscot Wick down to Kings Lock
 - Rising river levels this evening may lead to flooding.